 Sour Cream Pound Cake Recipe

-My family's sour cream pound cake recipe is velvety, buttery, and rich filled with the moistness and flavor of sour cream.
+My Big Mama's sour cream pound cake recipe bakes up buttery and rich with a moist, tender crumb and plenty of vanilla flavor.

 Prep Time 20 minutes